 The bigger problem, however, was that investors and the public weren’t told this fact until way too late.

 This is a great HBO documentary that provides the inside scoop on a story that many of us saw playing out in the news.
-It’s definitely worth adding to your queue!
+It’s definitely one to add to your queue!

 True Justice: Bryan Stevenson’s Fight for Equality